Ubudu/IOS-IndoorLocation-SDK/README.md

 ## III.
 Setup the Indoor Location SDK

 First of all you need a configured map.
-To create and configure a map go on the [manager plateform](https://manager.ubudu.com/)
+To create and configure a map go on the [ubudu Manager](https://manager.ubudu.com/)

 - Select a venue into **Venues & indoor maps**.
 - Click on the **Maps** button and click **Add**.